lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 em vez de pré-encomendá-lo por telefone e descobrir que ele está pronto quando você estiver.

-Last, when we print tensors or convert tensors to the NumPy format, if the data is not in the main memory, the framework will copy it to the main memory first, resulting in additional transmission overhead.
-Even worse, it is now subject to the dreaded global interpreter lock that makes everything wait for Python to complete.

 Por último, quando imprimimos tensores ou convertemos tensores para o formato NumPy, se os dados não estiverem na memória principal, o framework irá copiá-lo para a memória principal primeiro,